 The cancellation of a contract.
-With respect to mortgage refinancing, the law that gives the homeowner three days to cancel a contract in some cases once it is signed if the transaction uses equity in the home as security.
+With respect to mortgage refinancing, the law that gives the homeowner three days to cancel a contract in some cases if the transaction uses the equity in the home as security.

 A release of lien filed with the county recorder by the trustee.